9 Compound Dumbbell Exercises to Get You Lean Fast | Yuri Elkaim

 How to do it:

-• Beginning with a lighter weight you can maintain good form with, get into a push-up position, hands on your dumbbells.
+• Beginning with a lighter weight you can maintain good form by getting into a push-up position, hands on your dumbbells.

 • Tighten your core and slowly row one arm up just higher than your torso, keeping your chest parallel to the floor.